“It’s Pakistan’s turn to open the door”

 You sound confident, but Taliban appears to control large areas now.
 We saw a public hanging this week of an engineer.
 How much does the government really control?

-66-68% is controlled by our forces, about 10% with the Taliban and the rest is contested.
+Around 66-68 per cent is controlled by our forces, about 10 per cent with the Taliban and the rest is contested.
 There has been a stalemate, but that is now turning in favour of the government.
 The territory may not have changed, but we are now maintaining our positions instead of the 140,000 foreign troops.
 The unity of the Afghan Army has been significant in this.

 So will talks with the Taliban now be intra-Afghan, is Pakistan out of the process, given that we saw them host talks in the past ?